-Bihar Elections 2020: Dates being announced by ECI
+Bihar Elections 2020: Model code of conduct comes into force

 "... (the) Commission has decided to conduct all the 65 bye-elections and the General Assembly Elections of Bihar around the same time...
 Announcement of schedule of Bihar General Assembly Elections as well as these bye-elections will be done by the Commission at appropriate time," it said

-Several bypolls were deferred recently due to excessive rains and the COVID-19 pandemic
+Several bypolls were deferred recently due to excessive rains and the COVID-19 pandemic.